Fr4nz83/PWR-plugin-kubernetes/data/README.md

 ```

 This will output a set of folders, one per trace and with the name of each folder being the same of the CSV trace from which it has been generated.
-Each folder will contain (1) a YAML with the specifications of the nodes of the datacenter being simulated (this is actually the same for all the folders) and (2) a YAML containing the specifications of the pods of a certain trace.
+Each folder will contain (1) a YAML with the specifications of the nodes of the datacenter being simulated (this is actually the same for all the folders) and (2) a YAML containing the specifications of the pods of the trace being referred by the folder.

 ## Notes on the nodes of the simulated GPU datacenter